PeterDemachkie/LinkedList/README.md

     4) funcdesc.txt: A plaintext file outlining the functionality of each function defined in the List Class in LinkedList.py

+    5) musicqueue.py A client file using the List ADT to create a mock a queue like what music streaming services have
 Description:

     I wrote both LinkedList.py and ListTest.py as practice in writing python as well as examples to use for future reference.
 I may update this repository to include other data structures in python as well as other descriptions of them.

+    4/12/23: Added musicqueue.py as an example of using the linkedlist to make a queue for music

-How To:
+How to run musicqueue.py:

-    In a directory containing both LinkedList.py and ListTest.py, run:
+    In a directory containing both LinkedList.py and musicqueue.py, run:

-    $ python3 ListTest.py
+    $ python3 musicqueue.py